US heat wave: Millions suffer as hot weather intensifies | The China Post

 Boston makes swimming free

-Authorities in Boston, also on the East Coast, have made swimming in public schools free in an effort to combat the heat.
+Authorities in Boston, also on the East Coast, have made swimming in public pools free in an effort to combat the effects of the heat.

 Several public events were also canceled in Washington and Chicago, including a 5K race.
 In July 1995, over 700 people died in Chicago during a three-day heat wave.
 Many of the dead were poor, elderly and lived alone.